HaimingXu679/LCHard/README.md

-# Google
+# Leetcode
-Stuff from internship
+Some of my Leetcode solutions